 When abroad, for example, you should act as if you are at home, and treat the destination you are in with respect.
 Even if it does not have strict regulations about ecology, you must be aware that it is on the same planet as your home, and whatever happens there will, eventually, affect your home and our next generation.

 It is not all about how the hotel is using the energy, but about your behavior while staying in it.
 Some simple practices will help you minimize the energy consumption.
-By keeping TV, lights and air-conditioning off whenever you are not in a room, you will save significant amount of energy.
+By keeping TV, lights and air-conditioning off whenever you are not in a room, you will save a significant amount of energy.
 Also, keep your showers short and shut off the water when brushing your teeth.
 Reduce the number of paper napkins and bags.

-Choose Eco-Friendly Transport
+Choose Eco-Friendly Transportation.

 Do not rent a car.
-If you are going to some distant location, choose a bus or some other mean of public transport.
+If you are going to some distant location, choose a bus or some other means of public transport.
 If the distance is not as great, it would be preferable to go on foot.
 Not only you will save money and energy, but you will have the chance to get acquainted with the destination better.
 In many countries you can even rent cycling gear and get around the city with a bicycle.

 Roxana is a Sydney based travel enthusiast with a passion for writing.
 She loves fashion and has an eye for anything visually appealing and aesthetically beautiful.
 She is all about the healthy lifestyle, loves to run with her husband and dogs and has fun cooking exotic meals for her family.
-You can find her articles onHighStyleLife and StyleByAsia.
+You can find her articles on HighStyleLife and StyleByAsia.